cloudcreate-dk/essentials/types-springdata-mongo/README.md

 }
 ```

-to support this Entity (including automatic Id generation):
+Additionally, to support this Entity that uses a strongly types Map key, that can contain an `ObjectId#toString` as value, such as the `ProductId` key type in the `orderLines` property defined in the
+`Order`:

 ```
 @Document